sebsto/amplify-android-getting-started/02_create_android_app.md

 ## Key Concepts

-- [Kotlin](https://developer.android.com/kotlin) - I choose to use the Kotlin programming language for this tutorial, because it allows to reduce much of the boilerplate code and it is designed with type safety in mind.
+- [Kotlin](https://developer.android.com/kotlin) was chosen as the programming language for this tutorial because it allows you to reduce much of the boilerplate code and it is designed with type safety in mind.
 - [Jetpack](https://developer.android.com/jetpack) - This tutorial uses Android's Jetpack, a collection of Android libraries that incorporate best practices and provide backwards compatibility in your Android apps.

 # Implementation